writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 </rocket-document>
 ```
 You can notice that, in addition to the `accessToken`, `serviceToken`, and `interviewId` used for authentication and identification of the current interview, you can also use the following ones:
 - `pageId`: Enables you to resume a previous interview the end user left.
-To use this feature, you first need to send a request to the [Retrieve Interview by ID](link) informing the `interviewId` and `pageId = "last"`.
-You will receive the `pageId' of the last question answered by the end user, which you can use to continue the interview.
+To use this feature, inform `pageId = "last"` to display the last answered page.
 - `showProgressBar`: Controls if the progress bar will be displayed.
 The default value is `true`.
 - `showDocumentPreview`: Controls if the document preview is available.
 The default value is `true`.
 - `showDocumentTitle`: Controls if the interview title will be displayed.
 The default value is `true`.